virmel/scout-for-lol/ROADMAP.md

 - [x] Better duo/flex squeue support
 - Remove use of deprecated flags (--unstable)

+## Bugs

+- [ ] Handle error gracefully when the bot doesn't have permission to post to a channel
+- [ ] Duplicate messages when a user is tracked in multiple servers

 ## MVP

 - [x] Store player configs and database in either Postgres or sqlite